-Reputation is important to an organisation.
-It is critical to ensure that the organisation's reputation is kept intact with each potential employee so that the firm is able to attract the most highly qualified individuals.
+Reputation is important to an organization.
+It is critical to ensure that the organization’s reputation is kept intact with each potential employee so that the firm is able to attract the most highly qualified individuals.

-Sending job rejection letters benefits the company by preventing follow up's and the firm's reputation by showing that the firm respects the candidates.
+Sending job rejection letters benefits the company by preventing follow ups and safeguard the firm's reputation by showing that the firm respects the candidates.

 It is advisable to first phone the candidate/s who did not get the job before sending a rejection letter.
 An interviewee who has taken the time to interview for the job on two occasions, and by having a second interview believes they are in the running, deserves to receive a phone call notifying them of the outcome of their application.
 The firm should expect the candidate to have follow up questions and be prepared to answer them.